appleiphonedddd/NDHU_Big_Data_Systems/Final_Project/INSTALL.md

 # Final Project

 `Final Project` project belongs to the Big Data Systems at National Dong Hwa University.
-The purpose of this project is to set up and operate a Spark cluster to process large datasets and implement core big data algorithms and provides instructions for setting up the cluster, running the project, and understanding its key components
+The purpose of this project is to set up and operate a Flink cluster to process large datasets and implement core big data algorithms and provides instructions for setting up the cluster, running the project, and understanding its key components

 ## Contents